passivsystems/protean/README.md

     protean-server

+### How to query the petstore service

+Lists all services:

+    protean services

+Shows the service configuration for the petstore service.

+    protean service -n petstore

+Shows the curl commands that can be used for the petstore service.

+    protean service-usage -n petstore

+Please explore the CLI or documentation to learn more.

 ### Setting up your services

 Create a file with a .cod.edn extension.
 See *sample-petstore.cod.edn* at the root of this repository.
 Once you are finished you can add your service *codex* by;